hermeznetwork/docs/docs/developers/protocol/hermez-protocol/contracts/contracts.md

     - The queue index in which this data is added is identified by `nextL1FillingQueue`
     - The L1UserTxs is encoded as a byte array data and appended to the queue
     - Once the `nextL1FillingQueue` is full, increment the `nextL1FillingQueue`
-- Event information
+- Event Information
   - nextL1FillingQueue
   - position
   - L1UserTx data (72 bytes)

-In the global spec are specified all the [L1 user transactions](developers/protocol/hermez-protocol/protocol?id=l1-user-transactions)
+In the global spec, all [L1 user transactions](developers/protocol/hermez-protocol/protocol?id=l1-user-transactions) are specified

 The `L1TxQueue` has a lenght of `MAX_L1_TX`, L1UserTx can fulfill till `MAX_L1_USER_TX`, therefore always are some slots reserved for the L1-coordinator-Tx:
 `MAX_L1_TX - len(L1_USER_TXS)`

-### Utility actions
+### Utility Actions

-#### Add tokens
+#### Add Tokens

-Hermez has a list of all the tokens that rollup supports.
+Hermez has a list of all the tokens that the rollup supports.
 Tokens must be an ERC20, and everyone can add a new token with this method.
 A fee in HEZ must be payed to the governance address.

 #### Withdraw

-Transaction to get funds back from smart contract to ethereum address.
+Transaction to get funds back from smart contract to Ethereum address.
 This is done by proving the existence of a leaf in the exit tree.
-Once the withdraw is done a nullifier is set, so this only can happen once
+Once the withdrawal is done a nullifier is set, so this only can happen once.

 > Remember withdraw is not a L1 transaction, it has no impact in the state or exit trees and it's not processed by the circuit.